 Frequently Asked Questions

-To make vegan payesh, replace the dairy milk with thin coconut milk or any other plant-based milk like oat milk, cashew milk, almond milk, etc. Cook only on medium-low heat otherwise the milk might curdle.
+To make vegan payesh, replace the dairy milk with thin coconut milk or any other plant-based milk, such as oat milk, cashew milk, or almond milk.
+Cook only on medium-low heat; otherwise, the milk might curdle.

 You Might Also Like